 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
-The Fund is not subject to fluctuations in foreign exchange rates as it ordinary transact in Saudi Riyal.
+The Fund is not subject to fluctuations in foreign exchange rates as it ordinary transacts in Saudi Riyal.

-16. FIRST-TIME ADOPTION OF IFRS
+15. FIRST-TIME ADOPTION OF IFRS AS ENDORSED IN KSA

-As stated in note 3, these interim condensed financial statements are the first financial statements prepared by the Fund's in accordance with IFRS.
+As stated in note 3, these financial statements are the first financial statements prepared by the Funds in accordance with IFRS as endorsed in KSA.